"The Wave" begins Point-to-Point Transit Service in Goleta

 “The Wave” begins Point-to-Point Transit Service in Goleta

-GOLETA, Calif. - A flexible on-demand transit has been launched in Goleta.
+GOLETA, Calif. - A flexible on-demand transit has been launched in Goleta and some selected nearby locations.

-It is a curb-to-curb service providing trips between any two points in a specified zone for $3.00 ($1.50 for seniors and people with disabilities).
+It is a curb-to-curb service providing trips between any two points in a specified zone for $3.00 ($1.50 for seniors and people with disabilities.)
 Children 14 and over can also ride.
+The system takes cash or "tap to pay".
+For the start up period through the month of May, all rides are free.

 The starting area is specific.
 The zone includes an area bounded by Patterson to the east, Cathedral Oaks to the north, Los Carneros to the west, and 101 to the South.
 The housing and business park areas on either side of Los Carneros south of the freeway are also included.